bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 The `bedrock` ~{stratum~} cannot be removed, as it is essential for the system to function.

 The ~{stratum~} *currently* providing PID1 cannot be disabled, which is a prerequisite for removal.
-However, one may reboot and select another ~{stratum~} to provide the init system, after which the previously un-disableable ~{stratum~} becomes available to be disabled and removed.
+However, one may reboot and select another ~{stratum~} to provide the init system, after which the previously un-disable-able ~{stratum~} becomes available to be disabled and removed.

 ### {id="brl-rename"} brl rename